Computer Station Nation

 Can wireless mice be used with Powerplay charging mats?

-Only Logitech LIGHTSPEED mice that specifically list Powerplay compatibility can use a Powerplay mat.
-This includes the G Pro X Superlight 2.
-The mat charges the mouse wirelessly while in use, which means the battery never runs out during play.
+Only Logitech LIGHTSPEED mice that specifically list Powerplay compatibility.
+The G Pro X Superlight 2 qualifies.
+The mat charges the mouse wirelessly while you play, so the battery never dies during a session.